QuanVAMK/Web_Service_Course/README.md

 ##### object comparison & equals()
 - [Source](https://stackoverflow.com/questions/2265503/why-do-i-need-to-override-the-equals-and-hashcode-methods-in-java) where i learn & take these notes.
 - By default, Object are compared with **shallow comparison:** compare whether both object refer to the same memory address.
-- equals() is overriden where you can compare each field of both objects.
+- equals() is overriden where you can compare each field of both objects, which is called **deep comparison**.
 - If both objects are equal according to equals(), then calling hashCode() on each object must produce the same integer result.
   - For Hashing data structures (HashMap, Hashtable, etc), element would be stored in a bucket list with references to a hash code, so comparison methods on that data structure (like HashMap.contains(Element)) would first check the hash code with hashCode() before calling equals().